-Ziya Meral is a British and Turkish researcher.
-He specialises on politics and foreign policies of Turkey and Middle East, and thematic issues surrounding interaction of religion with global affairs, and issues of defence and security.
-He is a Resident Fellow at the UK Army's new Centre for Historical Analysis and Conflict Research - a civilian and military think tank providing independent analysis and research on defence and security based at the Royal Military Academy Sandhurst.
-He is also the founding Director of the Centre on Religion and Global Affairs, based in London, Accra and Beirut.
+Dr Ziya Meral is a British and Turkish researcher.
+He specialises on politics and foreign policies of Turkey and Middle East, thematic issues surrounding interaction of religion with global affairs, and British defence and security.
+He is a Senior Resident Fellow at the UK Army's new Centre for Historical Analysis and Conflict Research - a civilian and military think tank providing independent analysis and research on defence and security based at the Royal Military Academy Sandhurst.
+He is also the Director of the Centre on Religion and Global Affairs, based in London and Beirut.
 He regularly serves as an advisor and consultant to various projects, companies and as a board member to charitable initiatives in the UK and Middle East.

 He is a frequent commentator in international and British media, including live television interviews on Al Jazeera, France 24, MSNBC, BBC programs; and interviews on BBC World Service radio and BBC Radio's flagships programs including the Today Programme, and have been interviewed by leading newspapers including the Financial Times and the New York Times.
 He travels widely to lecture and delivered talks at leading diplomatic and academic institutions and conferences around the world.
 These have included expert statements and talks at the UK House of Commons and House of Lords, the U.S. Congress, Danish Parliament, US Sate Department, UK Foreign and Commonwealth Office, UK Department for International Development, and the NATO Defense College.

-He holds a 1st Class BA Hons from Brunel University in London, MDiv from International School of Theology in the Philippines, where he lived for more than 3 years, and MSc in Sociology from the London School of Economics.
+He holds a 1st Class BA Hons from Brunel University in London, MDiv from International School of Theology in the Philippines, where he lived for more than 3 years, a MSc in Sociology from the London School of Economics and a PhD in political science from the University of Cambridge.
 He studied Russian Literature at Ankara University.
-His PhD thesis at the University of Cambridge looked at ethno-religious violence in a global age, with a focus on Nigeria and Egypt.
 He has undertaken short-term studies and research in a wide range of countries, including Iran, Egypt, China, Canada, Nigeria, Israel, Turkey, USA and Jordan.
 He worked as a human rights advocate with a focus on religious freedom in the Middle East and North Africa, ran advocacy campaigns and lobbied various governments on individual cases and thematic issues.
-During 2010-2011, he was a Joseph Crapa Fellow at the US Commission on International Religious Freedom (USCIRF) in Washington DC, conducting research on ethno-religious violence in Nigeria and Egypt.
+During 2010-2011, he was a Joseph Crapa Fellow at the US Commission on International Religious Freedom (USCIRF) in Washington DC, conducting research on ethno-religious violence.